 You can locate a Split's address by viewing its detail page within the app (example here).
 The Split's address is displayed in 2 places: the URL of the page itself, and the "Address" section in the upper right of the page.
 Any ETH & ERC20s sent to this address will be split among the recipients.

 To find a specific Split, you can search by pressing

 (or by hitting 🔍 in the nav).
 If you're unable to locate a Split but know one

-When creating a collection on OpenSea, you can add a creator fee and specify the address to which the creator fee will be sent.
+When creating a collection on OpenSea, you can add creator earnings (i.e. royalties) and specify the address to which the earnings will be sent.
 OpenSea’s instructions are here.
-In the final step, just paste your Split’s address into the "Creator Earnings" section.
+Just paste in your Split's address into the "Creator Earnings" section.
 Note: you can split Creator Earnings directly on OpenSea, however, this will make it more expensive for the buyer each time your NFT is sold.

-At this time, OpenSea does not allow setting a payout address for an individual item.
-Creator fees, and the associated payout address, can only be added at the Collection level.
+At this time, OpenSea does not allow setting a Creator Earnings for an individual item.
+Creator Earnings can only be added at the Collection level.
 In the future, we hope to see more platforms follow Zora’s approach in letting creators specify a “funds recipient” field on a per-item basis.

 Zora’s V3 contracts allow for developers to

 specify a “seller funds recipient”.
 This is the address that funds are sent to